dimitar-ivanov-ivanov/voltpay-writer/README.md

   - **We COMMIT TO THE DB ONCE WE HAVE PROCESSED THE ENTIRE batch** (remember only for 1 account) this delays processing for some transactions, but it's worth it.
   - Otherwise we'll have to open/close and commit once per message which is expensive if we want huge throughput
   - IF a message fails we put only that message to the dead letter and acknowledge the batch and move forward
-  - TODO: Reprocessing strategy for failed messages -> TBD but most likely re-emit in the original topic.
+  - Reprocessing strategy for failed messages -> Re-emit in the original topic.

 # Database
   - PostgreSQL is the chosen DB for it reliability and flexibilty.